devilyouwei/devilyouwei/docs/README.md

 _**Youwei Huang**, Ze Zhou, Feng Lu, Huijuan Zhang, Peiheng Zhang_
 _CN112037924B_

-This innovation introduces a GeoHash-based method for analyzing medium- to long-term epidemics.
-The technique involves dynamically dividing a map into GeoHash blocks and performing quantitative analysis on these blocks to evaluate health and safety metrics for the area and its population.
+This innovation presents a GeoHash-based method for analyzing medium- and long-range epidemic conditions.
+It dynamically divides a map into GeoHash blocks and conducts quantitative analyses to assess health and safety metrics for both the area and individuals in it.

 <img src='./imgs/CN113163336B.png' style="float:right">